1ghernandez/1ghernandez/README.md

-# Hi, I'm Gloria Hernández 👋
+# Howdy, I'm Gloria Hernández 👋

 Welcome to my GitHub!
 I'm a senior Computer Science major at the University of North Texas, passionate about software development, web technologies, and problem-solving.
 I have experience working on diverse projects ranging from web applications to scientific computing solutions.